18 Free Apps That Help You Make Money With Your Phone

 Sell Photos, Books and Clothes

-Instead of physically taking your items somewhere to sell them, stay at home and sell from from the comfort of your couch.
+Instead of physically taking your items somewhere to sell them, stay at home and sell from the comfort of your couch.

 Decluttr is a simple mobile app lets you sell your old CDs, DVDs, Blurays, video games, game consoles, phones and other media for cash.
 You’ll get a quote as soon as you scan an item’s barcode.